 - All seniors will be required to perform five (5) hours of apostolic service that demonstrates a preferential option for the poor between June and early May of their senior year.
 These hours must be verified as such by their senior Theology teacher.
 These five hours are part of the 20 hour total. - Seniors must have 20 hours submitted in early May (see school calendar) in order to receive a Trinity High School diploma. - A grade of "P" (Passing) or "I" (Incomplete) will be given at the end of Semester I and Semester II. - Consequences for not submitting service hours by designated dates.
 (See school service calendar and service website for all service deadlines.)

 Failure to submit 5 service hours per marking period will result in:

-- ♦ A "U" in conduct on the report card, which will bar a student otherwise eligible for the honor roll from receiving honors status. - ♦ A letter to parents informing them of the student's non-compliance for the quarter.
+♦ A letter to parents informing them of the student's non-compliance for the quarter.

 Failure to submit 10 service hours for Semester I will result in: